 The sales enablement role is evolving quickly.
 There is healthy debate about its definition and scope.
 When you search for "sales enablement" on Google, you'll see lots of vendors and analysts chiming in on the definition.
-One of the best blog posts on the topic is this one from Topo.
+Brainshark has a great post describing what sales enablement is.

 What is Sales Enablement?